mck1117/wideband/firmware/readme.md

 # Implementation Details

-Main logic is executed at around a 1KHz frequency, driven by carefully selected ADC settings.
+Main logic is executed at a few KHz frequency (Bosch spec is 1-4KHz), driven by carefully selected ADC settings.